Broom's Barn Experimental Station: Structure

 It is situated just south of the A14.
 In the early 2000s, the site employed around 70 people.
 It researched sugar beet.
 Until 1967, the Higham railway station served the site.

+Research

+Beet necrotic yellow vein virus, known as virus yellow, was looked at, which leads to the disease rhizomania.
+It worked with NIAB in Cambridge and the British Crop Production Council.

+It carried out entomological research into sugar beet pests.

+Other sugar beet research took place at Lexham Hall in Norfolk.

+In late 1999 it conducted research into genetic modification.